 The inspector(s) should request a list of tests conducted during the period of the inspection review.
 The information provided should include: name, date of test, results of tests.

 The inspector(s) should evaluate the follow-up testing requirements established by the SAE for a sample of individuals in the follow-up testing program.
-For these individuals, review all follow-up tests (CCFs, MRO-verified drug test results, alcohol test results).
+For these individuals, review all follow-up tests (Federal CCFs, MRO-verified drug test results, alcohol test results).
 The inspector(s) should evaluate if the licensee is complying with the follow-up testing plan per 10 CFR 26.69(b)(6) (e.g., the number of tests to be conducted, the frequency and timing of tests).

 Subversion attempts review

 Evaluate subversion attempts identified during the period of inspection.
-NRC staff assessment of FFD program performance data indicates that over 75 percent of subversion attempts occur at pre-access testing, a predictable testing event,.
+NRC staff assessment of FFD program performance data indicates that over 75 percent of subversion attempts occur at pre-access testing, a predictable testing event, with well over 90 percent of all subversion attempts committed by contractors and vendors.
 If subversion attempts were observed on random, for cause, post-event, or follow-up tests, focus on reviewing situations where the specimen temperature was out of range on the initial specimen, or subversion paraphernalia was identified (i.e., these observations suggest that the individual obtained cheating paraphernalia prior to arriving for testing).
-The SPTF submitted each year under 10 CFR 26.717 include detailed information on each subversion attempt.
+The SPTFs submitted each year under 10 CFR 26.717 include detailed information on each subversion attempt.

 02.03 Behavioral Observation Program